 May 19, 2023 | Anita Feldman, Deputy Director for Curatorial Affairs and Education, The San Diego Museum of Art

 June 16, 2023 | Alessandra Moctezuma, Gallery Director, San Diego Mesa College

 Once to three times a year, the Museum hosts symposia based on current special exhibitions.
 The program features internationally recognized scholars, museum directors, and important minds in the field of visual studies and culture from all over the globe.
 This three-hour program affords audience members the ability to learn more about the art and artists we bring to San Diego, from several external voices.

 Gallery Lectures and Artist Talks

 Throughout the year the Museum offers lectures presented by curators, scholars, and contemporary artists that provide new insight on the works of art on view at the Museum.
 Gallery Lectures and Artist Talks are held in the Museum’s galleries on select Saturday mornings and are free with Museum admission unless otherwise noted.

 Support Council Lectures

-The San Diego Museum of Art enjoys the advocacy and assistance of eight support councils that offer members a wonderful opportunity to deepen their relationship with the Museum through their own specific areas of interest.
+The San Diego Museum of Art enjoys the advocacy and assistance of seven support councils that offer members a wonderful opportunity to deepen their relationship with the Museum through their own specific areas of interest.
 Several times a year these support councils offer special lectures and discussions led by curators and guest speakers.
 The support councils’ programs complement the Museum’s schedule of exhibitions, the collection, and ongoing education activities.

 Join the Museum’s e-newsletter to receive timely updates on upcoming lecture programming.